Mashhad of Sayyida Ruqayya: Context and construction

-In addition to its religious significance, the mashhad is important from an architectural history perspective as it is one of the few well-preserved Fatimid buildings of its kind and represents some important developments in the architectural evolution of Cairo.
-Among other things, the Fatimid period was the first to introduce monumental mausoleums with domes in the Islamic architecture of Egypt, seeing as early Islam originally disfavoured monumental tombs.
+The Fatimid period was the first to introduce monumental mausoleums with domes in the Islamic architecture of Egypt, as early Islam originally disfavoured monumental tombs.
 The Fatimids also introduced (or revived) traditions of visiting and spending time at the tombs of important religious saints as well as of one's own family and ancestors; a tradition that existed also in Ancient Egypt.

 Modern use and restoration

 The mashhad is still in use as a mosque or oratory today, where religious instruction takes places and people come to pray for the saint's intercession.
 The mashhad and some of the other nearby tombs have recently been restored by the heritage organisation Athar Lina.
 This involved repairing damage to the ancient structures and cleaning accumulated dirt and grime over the walls and stucco mihrabs.
 The silver zarih (shrine enclosure) inside the mausoleum is also a relatively recent gift from the Dawoodi Bohra.